stepwiselabsagency/template_api/project description and milestones/developer_instructions.md

 - [ ] Documentation in `/docs` is updated if needed
 - [ ] Pull request has required reviewer assigned
 - [ ] PR description explains what was changed and why
+- [ ] PR is linked to corresponding milestone/issue in GitHub
+- [ ] GitHub project board/milestone is updated with progress